arfrie22/arf-535/proposal/final.typ

 - Adding the optional l to the end of a branch instruction will update the link register to the next insturction.
 - Adding the optional c to the end of a supported alu operation will update the status register.

+I removed the duplicate instructions that update the link register, and turned it into a bit that needs to be set in the insturction.
+That removed the duplicate code.
+I ended up implementing all instructions, but most of them were not used in my benchmark.
+I added a lot of floating point operations based on the arm operations, but I ended up not needing them after reading more about Goertzel algorithm, and I could precompute all trig functions.

 #include "instructions.typ"

 #pagebreak()